A Survey of Continual Reinforcement Learning: Biography Section

 Fig. \ref{fig: crl structure} illustrates the general structure of CRL methods.
 In this framework, an agent's knowledge can be broadly categorized into four main types: \textit{policy}, \textit{experience}, \textit{dynamics}, and \textit{reward}.
 While other elements in RL, such as action space and state space, can also be considered forms of knowledge, they are often overlooked in existing CRL methods.
 Therefore, our taxonomy primarily focuses on four categories, which are central to the design and implementation of CRL systems.

 To systematically organize CRL methods, we address the following key question: \textbf{``What knowledge is stored and/or transferred?''} Based on this guiding question, we classify CRL methods into four main categories: policy-focused, experience-focused, dynamic-focused, and reward-focused.
 We further divide some categories into sub-categories based on how the knowledge is utilized.
 It is important to note that this taxonomy is not exhaustive, and many methods may span multiple categories.
 To facilitate a comprehensive overview of the development of CRL methods, we list representative approaches in Table \ref{tab: methods}, organized chronologically.
+Before detailing each category, we refer readers to Table~\ref{tab:integration}, which serves as a compact guide linking representative CRL families to their typical scenarios, challenge emphasis, and scalability profiles.

-\subsection{Policy-focused Methods}
+\subsection{Policy-Focused Methods}

 We start by introducing the policy-focused methods, which are the most common and fundamental in CRL.
 This is because the policy function or value function constitutes the core knowledge in RL, directly determining the agent's decision-making process.
 Among these methods, the fine-tuning strategy, where the agent inherits the policy or value function from a previous task, is widely adopted as a naive mechanism for knowledge transfer.
+This setup also naturally arises when agents start from large pretrained backbones and must update them continually across task streams \cite{piccoli2025CombiningPretrained}.
 This strategy often overlaps with other CRL approaches discussed later \cite{bengio2012deep,gaya2022building}.
 The policy-focused methods can be further divided into three sub-categories: \textit{policy reuse, policy decomposition, and policy merging}.
-Below, we provide a detailed discussion of them.
+Below, we provide a detailed discussion.